miguelceja/duotone/README.md

 These mixins take advantage of the `mix-blend-mode` and `filter` CSS properties.
 The mixins allow you to choose a main color, contrast value, and a mix-blend mode.

-It includes a fallback for browsers that don't support the `filter` and 'mix-blend-mode` css properties.
+It includes a fallback for browsers that don't support the `filter` and `mix-blend-mode` css properties.

 ## Example